New flaw in Apple devices led to spyware infection, researchers say | Technology

 New flaw in Apple devices led to spyware infection, researchers say

 Apple issued new updates on its devices after investigating the flaws reported by Citizen Lab.
 An Apple spokesperson said it had no further comment, while Citizen Lab urged consumers to update their devices.
-A NSO spokesperson said it did not have any immediate comment on the Citizen Lab research.
+NSO said in a statement, "We are unable to respond to any allegations that do not include any supporting research."

 The Israeli firm has been blacklisted by the U.S. government since 2021 for alleged abuses, including surveillance of government officials and journalists.